fbpx

 Bergen

-Our Norway: Western Fjords Adventure meets in Bergen, but we don’t spend much time here.
+Our Fjords Adventure tour meets in Bergen, but we don’t spend much time here.
 We recommend arriving a day or two before the tour to recover from jetlag and spend some time getting to know this interesting city.
 Bergen is easily managed on foot with several interesting sites.
 If you plan to see a lot, buy a Bergen Card, which includes travel on buses and trams and admission to most attractions.
 It is best to check with your hotel concierge for the best way to reach any particular destination.

 Rosenkrantz Tower